This homemade Russian dressing recipe is a cinch to make and tastes so much better than store-bought! Great for salads, sandwiches, and dipping.

 Instructions

 - Whisk together all ingredients in a bowl.
 Cover and refrigerate for at least an hour for the flavors to develop.
+(For the best flavor, make it the day before you plan to use it.)
 If you like your Russian dressing spicier, season to taste with additional horseradish and hot sauce.
-(Remember that the horseradish flavor will continue to blossom over 24 hours.)

 - Store, tightly-covered in the refrigerator for up to a week.